MLIR

 The ordered construct with region specifies a structured block in a worksharing-loop, SIMD, or worksharing-loop SIMD region that is executed in the order of the loop iterations.

-The simd attribute corresponds to the SIMD clause specified.
-If it is not present, it behaves as if the THREADS clause is specified or no clause is specified.
+The simd attribute corresponds to the simd clause specified.
+If it is not present, it behaves as if the threads clause is specified or no clause is specified.

 Attributes: